EGI-Federation/documentation/content/en/internal/configuration-database/access/_index.md

 ## Using an X.509 digital certificate

-To access the configuration database using a digital certificate, first obtain a certificate from one of the recognised EU-Grid-PMA Certification Authorities (CAs), and install it on your local machine.
+To access the Configuration Database using a digital certificate, first obtain a certificate from one of the recognised EU-Grid-PMA Certification Authorities (CAs), then install it in your browser of choice (or import it into the certificate store of your local machine, if on Winows).

 {{% alert title="Note" color="info" %}} EGI Check-in does not support single
 or double quotes in the certificate's Distinguished Name (DN).
 The DN